On the dynamics of endomorphisms of the direct product of two free groups: Dynamics at the infinity

 Recall the notation from Section 2, namely the definition of sets $X, \, Y,\,Z$ and $W$.

 It is shown in \cite[Theorem 4.11]{[Car22c]} that an endomorphism $\phi$ of a hyperbolic group $G$ is coarse-median preserving if and only if the bounded reduction property holds for $\phi$.
 In particular, if $G$ is free, $\phi$ is coarse-median preserving if and only if it is either trivial or injective.
-Following the same strategy as in \cite[Theorem 4.11]{[Car22c]}, we can see that the result holds for homomorphisms between free groups of different ranks. \begin{proposition} Let $\varphi:F_n\to F_m$ be a homomorphism.
+Following the same strategy as in \cite[Theorem 4.11]{[Car22c]}, we can see that the result holds for homomorphisms between free groups of different ranks.

+\begin{proposition} Let $\varphi:F_n\to F_m$ be a homomorphism.
 Then $\varphi$ is coarse-median preserving if and only if it is either trivial or injective. \end{proposition} \textit{Proof.} Suppose that $\varphi$ is not trivial nor injective.
-Then there are some $x,y\in F_n$ such that $x\varphi=1$ and $y\varphi\neq 1$.
-For all $C\in \N$, we have that
+Then there are some nontrivial $x,y\in F_n$ such that $x\varphi=1$ and $y\varphi\neq 1$.
+Eventually conjugating $x$ by a suitable element, we can assume that $y^Cxy^{-C}$ is reduced for all $C\in \N$.
+Indeed, conjugating a kernel element by any element yields a kernel element, and if $c$ is the last letter of $y$, then $c^{|x|}xc^{-|x|}$ is an example of an element with the desired property (notice that we may assume that $x$ is not itself a power of $c$, as that would imply that $c\varphi$ is $1$, in which case we could simply remove all occurrences of $c$ and $c^{-1}$ from $y$).
+So, for all $C\in \N$, we have that

 Since $C$ can be arbitrarily large, $\varphi$ is not coarse-median preserving.

 Clearly, if $\varphi$ is trivial, it is coarse-median preserving, so the only thing left to prove is that injectivity implies coarse-median preservation.
 Suppose that $\varphi$ is injective.
 By \cite[Proposition 5.3]{[Car22c]}, for all $M\geq 0$, there is some $N\geq 0$ such that for all $u,v\in F_n$.
 Following the proofs of \cite[Proposition 4.2 and Theorem 4.6]{[Car22c]} step by step, we get that there is some $N\in \N$ such that, for all $x,y\in F_n$, the image of the geodesic $[x,y]$ is at a Hausdorff distance at most $N$ from the geodesic $[x\varphi,y\varphi]$.
 Let $x,y,z\in F_n$.
 Then $\mu_1(x,y,z)$ belongs to $[x,y]$, $[y,z]$ and $[x,z]$, and so $\mu_1(x,y,z)\varphi$ is at a distance at most $N$ from $[x\varphi,y\varphi]$, $[y\varphi,z\varphi]$ and $[x\varphi,z\varphi]$, thus $\mu_1(x,y,z)\varphi$ is an $N$-center of the triangle $[[x\varphi,y\varphi,z\varphi]]$.
 Since $\mu_2(x\varphi,y\varphi,z\varphi)$ is also an $N$-center of $[[x\varphi,y\varphi,z\varphi]]$, by \cite[Lemma 3.1.5]{[Bow91]}, it is at a bounded distance from $\mu_1(x,y,z)\varphi$ and this bound depends only on $N$.